Noah-Samawi/ci-swag/README.md

 #### Order Model

 The Order model contains information about a purchase.
 It contains lineitems of products.
 Products are based on a generic key type as they can be either products, programs or subscriptions.
 Its fields are date, lineitems, delivery, user and total cost.

+#### OrderLine Item

+The Order Line Item model is linked to the Order Model.
+Its fields are an FK to an order, the content_type, object_id, content_object, quantity, total, discount and item total.

 ### Fonts